 The only fault I can find with Chanel's look is that the base/highlight/whatever in the centre of her face is so very heavy.
 (Oh, and there's a stray makeup brush hair on her forehead.)
 Otherwise, I love this sooo much—her centre-parted low side bun is so feminine and elegant, and it's great that she nixed false lashes in favour of warm smoky eyes with diagonal edges.

 Hooray, something different from Diane's usual taupe eye makeup.
 She did lil' cat eye flicks with shimmery lids and much darker brows.
 Then a deeper, glossier hue on the lips to match the berry tones in the appliqués on her dress.
 This is a great example of how peeps with fair colouring can dial it up just enough, without the makeup being too overwhelming.
 The more casual hair is a nice touch—you gotta have one non-dressy element to keep things fresh!

 I wish we could see more of Zoë's face!
 Because this seems so great.
 Another rich red lip (sensing a theme on this red carpet?), and more of those cute nose freckles.
-Girl has fantastic fans at the inner corners of her brows, and I think I detect a little dot of eyeliner under the centre of each eye—that'd be a red carpet take on the Anna Sui runway look from fall 2012.
+Girl has fantastic fans at the inner corners of her brows, and I think I detect a little dot of eyeliner under the centre of each eye—very cool!

 Every time I see Kendall lately, I think, why can't the rest of her family follow her beauty lead?
 (Except for Bruce.
 Bruce has his own, innate sense of style.)
 With this look, it's really about her dewy, sun-kissed 19-year-old skin.
 But the coral gloss and blush, fringe of lashes and shimmery brows are all nicely low-key.
 If Kim or Khloé copied this, I bet they'd look so much better.